Poland’s ruling camp between a rock and a hard place on inflation | bne IntelliNews

-Poland’s consumer price index (CPI) growth clocked in at 17.2% year-on-year expansion in September, presenting the country’s ruling camp – controlling not just the government but also the National Bank of Poland (NBP) – with a conundrum: is the proper policy choice now to keep raising interest rates or wait it out until inflation-boosting external shocks subside?
+Poland’s consumer price index (CPI) growth clocked in at a 17.2% year-on-year expansion in September, presenting the country’s ruling camp – controlling not just the government but also the National Bank of Poland (NBP) – with a conundrum: is the proper policy choice now to keep raising interest rates or wait it out until inflation-boosting external shocks subside?

 Going down either of the alleys will be tough.
 The NBP already took the cost of money to a long-unseen 6.75% in a series of 12 nearly consecutive hikes, which began when the rates were still at their pandemic super-low of 0.1%.